Yohh/unknown-vale/docs/basic_rules.md

 - each player starts with a mine
 - this single mine can't be destroyed
 - mines can be bought with gold
+- gold is used to buy units, food, cures and mines
+- players have to care about their gold production, as it is automatically used to feed the units

 ### dormitories
 - a unit that has been used in a battle looses a percentage of its energy then goes back to the dormitory